flipperdevices/flipperzero-firmware/README.md

 Once started the plugin will add a `forth` command to the CLI that can be used to call up a basic forth shell.

+Calling the `forth` command with a file path as parameter will cause that file to be executed as a forth script.
+Examples are provided under `forth_scripts`.

+To use one of the provided scripts (for example `notif_success.fth`), copy it to your SD card.
+Then run the plugin and execute `forth /ext/<path to your file>` (for example `forth /ext/notif_success.fth`) on the CLI.

 ## Warning

 This plugin is in the early stages of development.
 It will inevitably have